filiph/egamebook/README.md

 Run `pub run test` or setup your IDE for continuous unit testing.

 Also included are long-running tests that are skipped by default.
-Some of these tests are "fuzzy" -- meaning that they will try to play the game randomly until completion or error.
+These tests are "fuzzy" -- meaning that they will try to play the game randomly until completion or error.

 Run all the tests, including the long-running ones, using this command:

     pub run --checked test --run-skipped

+The `--checked` flag tells Dart to run assertions and generally be more fail-fast.
+It also makes the code run a few percent slower.

 ### Playing on the command line

+**Note:** As of March 2018, this is the only way to play the game.
+I have temporarily dropped all UI work while I focus on mechanics, authorship tools, etc.

 For a more hands-on approach, you can manually play on the command line.
 This is not meant to be pretty, but it's faster than in the browser.